 How well are you promoting positive mental health?

-Every year, 10 October is observed as World Mental Health Day to raise awareness of mental health worldwide.
-It's a great opportunity to show support for better mental health and spread the word to start looking after our own and others' wellbeing.
+Today is #TimeToTalk Day - a great opportunity to show support for better mental health and spread the word to start looking after our own and others' wellbeing.

 When it comes to discussing mental health, most people immediately think of mental health problems rather than mental health wellbeing - being generally able to think, feel and react in the ways that we need and want to live our lives.